Ontario man arrested in violent sexual assault cold cases dating back to 2013

 After linking both of the sexual assault cases, the police forces collaborated and formed the Blue Light Task Force.

-Using Ancestry DNA testing and genealogy testing, investigators learned that the offender was most likely an Asian male and of Korean origin.
+Using genealogy testing, investigators learned that the offender was most likely an Asian male and of Korean origin.

 In the fall of 2021, police were alerted about a forensic link from another incident unrelated to the two sexual assault attacks.